WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Limnoria/README.md

 # Limnoria

-A Robust, Full-featured, And User/programmer-friendly Python Irc Bot, With Many Existing Plugins.
-Successor Of The Well-known Supybot.
+A robust, full-featured, and user/programmer-friendly Python IRC bot, with many existing plugins.
+Successor of the well-known Supybot.

 ---